Introduction

 Are organic foods worth it?

-You may have heard of the benefits of eating organic foods.
-But do you know the difference between organic and conventional?
+You may be familiar with the benefits of consuming organic foods.
+However, have you ever considered the distinction between organic and conventional options?

-The USDA defines organic as those that come from soil, air and water free from synthetic pesticides, artificial fertilizers, irradiation and genetic engineering—and use no antibiotics or growth hormones on animals raised for food.
+According to the USDA, organic foods are derived from soil, air, and water that are devoid of synthetic pesticides, artificial fertilizers, irradiation, and genetic engineering.
+Additionally, no antibiotics or growth hormones are administered to animals raised for food.

 Are there downsides to choosing organic foods?